DinoMalin/dinosh/README.md

 ### Parsing

-The parsing is like saying "This car is fleeing another car with sirens, it must be a criminal fleeing the police !", but for words.\
+The parsing is like saying "There is two wheels and a handlerbar, this must be a bike.", but for words.\
 We will analyze our tokenized input and separate the nodes in commands.

 Our function ```parse(data)``` returns us a linked list of `Command`